FAQs

 Startups eligible for the program should have a prototype or product developed which they are ready to offer to pharma.
 Pre-seed through Series B funded startups have successfully participated in our program.

-The Fall 2025 cohort will focus on digital innovations in data management and insights.
-We welcome applications from startups with any type of novel tool to collect, manage, and derive insights from data.
+The Spring 2026 cohort will focus on pharma innovations in operations and outcomes.
+We welcome applications from startups with any type of novel digital tool that can help drive operational efficiencies within pharma or better scientific or clinical outcomes.

 Startups will gain tremendous insight into the functioning of pharma companies over the course of PharmaU, which may influence their plans for how to best engage pharma.
 As a result of personalized mentoring, startups may pivot their business model and/or value proposition.
 Startups will also develop a high-quality pharma-focused pitch deck in the accelerator.
 Startups get only one chance to make a good first impression with pharma.
-It is in the best interest of participating startups to wait to initiate any new contacts with pharma until they have completed the accelerator.
-Startups enrolled in PharmStars are discouraged from seeking new pharma business engagements from the time of acceptance into PharmStars until the conclusion of the Showcase Event.
+Our graduates have shared that they benefited tremendously from waiting to initiate new contacts with pharma until after they completed the accelerator.
+Startups enrolled in PharmStars are, therefore, discouraged from seeking new pharma business from the time of acceptance into PharmStars until the conclusion of the program.

 A startup’s connection with PharmStars doesn’t end when they complete PharmaU.
 After graduation, startups are invited to join PharmStars’ alumni community and participate in “Graduate School” (Grad School).
-PharmStars’ Grad School program provides engaging, ongoing enrichment and a vibrant community network of digital health startups seeking to engage pharma.
-Grad School meets monthly and features virtual, real-time classes with a variety of speakers, workshops, discussion panels, case studies, and networking opportunities.
+PharmStars’ Grad School provides engaging, ongoing enrichment and a vibrant community network of digital health startups seeking to engage pharma.
+Grad School meets monthly and features virtual, real-time workshops, panels, case studies, expert speakers, and networking opportunities.
 Alumni who participate develop additional skills and have continued access to our pharma members.
+You can read more on our Graduate School webpage.

 When applications are being accepted, the application form is available under the “Apply” tab located on the main website menu.